didcrywolf/hello-world/README.md

 # hello-world
-trila program to see how ignorant i am
+trial program to see how ignorant i am
+DCW here , i listen to music and use Discord Last.fm server.